-The arrival of these bats in Adelaide corresponds with other large movements of grey-headed flying foxes at the same time.
+The arrival of these bats in Adelaide corresponded with other large movements of grey-headed flying foxes at the same time (in 2010).
 It is expected that drought conditions in parts of the species’ range forced animals to look further afield for food, with reports of the species in other unexpected areas such as Tasmania and islands in Bass Strait.

 In the last 30 years, the flying foxes’ range has been contracting in Queensland and New South Wales and expanding southwards into Victoria and South Australia.
-The drought conditions are also likely to have been compounded by existing pressures relating to habitat loss and the effects of climate change.
+Drought conditions are also likely to be compounded by existing pressures relating to habitat loss and the effects of climate change.

 Historically, South Australia would have been inhospitable to these bats, however, urbanisation has created new habitats and opportunities for them to access year-round water and food supplies, including from native and non-native urban tree plantings.
 The reliability of these urban food resources may also reduce the need for migratory movements.

 As occurred in Melbourne 30 years ago, the establishment of a permanent grey-headed flying fox camp in Adelaide represents a response by a native species to the processes of urbanisation.

 With Adelaide receiving the hottest and driest conditions within their national range, it seems unlikely that the species will venture further west in South Australia where conditions get progressively hotter and drier.

 See also Future trends for flying foxes in South Australia.

 Flying foxes hang upside down in trees to roost during the day, usually with their wings folded or wrapped around their bodies.